microsoft/PythonProgrammingPuzzles/puzzles/README.md

     Nim has an elegant theory for optimal play based on the xor of the bits in the heaps.

     Instead of writing a program that plays the game interactively (since interaction is not allowed), we require them to determine winning states or beat a certain opponent.
-(3 instances)
+(5 instances)

     ```python
     def sat(moves: List[List[int]], initial_state=[5, 9, 3, 11, 18, 25, 1, 2, 4, 1]):
-        """
-        Beat a bot at Nim, a two-player game involving a number of heaps of objects.
-Players alternate, in each turn
-        removing one or more objects from a single non-empty heap.
-The player who takes the last object wins.
-        - initial_state is list of numbers of objects in each heap
-        - moves is a list of your moves: [heap, number of objects to take]
-        - you play first
-        """

         def bot_move():  # bot takes objects from the largest heap to make it match the second largest heap
             vals = sorted(state, reverse=True)